manavkashyap2453-cell/Data-Preprcessing/README.md

-Here’s a polished **README-style summary** for your notebook that you can directly upload to GitHub:

----

 # 🧹 Complete Data Preprocessing Notebook

 This notebook provides a **comprehensive, hands-on guide to data preprocessing** techniques in Python, covering the full pipeline from raw data cleaning to model-ready transformations.
 It is designed as a practical reference for data analysts, machine learning practitioners, and students preparing for interviews or projects.